History of Otago: The development of organised labour

-Stagnation and renewal (1900-today)
+Stagnation and renewal (1900–today)

 In the early 20th century a number of events occurred that are traditionally seen as part of New Zealand's shift towards independence.
 New Zealand passed on a chance to become part of Australia in 1901.
 In 1907 the United Kingdom granted New Zealand "Dominion" status within the British Empire, the high death toll from the First World War and in 1920 New Zealand joined the League of Nations as a sovereign state.
-Other regions particularly in the North Island also begin to overtake Otago's population and economic importance at this time.
+Other regions, particularly in the North Island, begin to overtake Otago's population and economic importance at this time.

 The wars and depression (1900–1945)

 Otago had a slow start to the new century, followed by two world wars and a depression.
 In 1920 sheep numbers in Otago were the same as in 1880, with rabbits, erosion and distance from world markets continuing to be a problem.
 Farming initially expanded rapidly into forested areas.
-However, in the Catlins especially many were uneconomic and returned to forest or scrub.
+However, many were uneconomic and returned to forest or scrub, in the Catlins particularly.

 With the outbreak of the First World War the Otago Infantry Regiment was formed.
 Along with the Otago Mounted Rifles Regiment they served at Gallipoli in 1915, before being moved to the Western Front from 1916 until the end of the war.
 Eight hundred women formed the Otago and Southland's Women's Patriotic Association in 1914, which supported the overseas troops.
-Four thousand Otago men died during the war and when it ended and the troops returned, the Spanish flu struck between September and November in 1918.
+Four thousand Otago men died during the war and when it ended and the troops returned the Spanish flu struck between September and November in 1918.

 By 1923 Dunedin was New Zealand's fourth largest city and the opening of the Panama Canal (1914) had diverted global trade from the South Pacific.
 In response to this economic stagnation Dunedin launched the second New Zealand and South Seas International Exhibition in 1925.
 Dunedin grew slowly during this time with a slight decline during the depression, when Dunedin's population fell by 3,000 to 82,000.

 The labour movement was slower to get organised in Otago than in other regions.
 During the Depression of the 1930s unemployed workers were sent to the gold workings in Otago and in exchange for 30 shillings a week could keep some of the gold they found.
 In the 1932 depression there were riots in Dunedin, stores and cars were vandalised, food packages then given to unemployed.

 Feeding Britain and social change (1945–1973)

-After the war, with Britain's demand for food and better farming practices Otago experienced increased prosperity.
+After the war, with Britain's demand for food and better farming practices, Otago experienced increased prosperity.
 This led to urban growth throughout Otago.
 Oamaru's population increased by 75%, Balclutha's doubled, and Alexandra's and Mosgiel's tripled.
-Dunedin's quickly returned to its pre-depression population.
+Dunedin's quickly returned to its pre-depression level.
 By 1946 there were 100 rabbit boards given the responsibility of controlling rabbits on farmland.